ministryofjustice/security-guidance/intranet/risk-reviews.md

 * Consider new threats and vulnerabilities.
 * Confirm that controls remain effective and appropriate.

-<a id="the-role-of-security-in-risk-assessment-and-risk-management"></a>

-## The role of security in risk assessment and risk management
+##The role of security in risk assessment and risk management

 The MoJ security team can provide help in all areas of security risk management for systems.
 Examples include: